 Use because to denote a specific cause-effect relationship: He went because he was told.
-Since is acceptable when the first event in a sequence leads logically to the second but is not its direct cause: They went to the game, since they had been given the tickets.
+Since it is acceptable when the first event in a sequence leads logically to the second but is not its direct cause: They went to the game since they had been given the tickets.

 The rules in prefixes apply, but in general, no hyphen.
 Some examples: bipartisan, bimonthly, bifocal, bilingual

 A website where short entries are usually (but not always) presented in reverse chronological order with the newest entry first.
-Can be news, commentary, photos, video, or any combination of the above and other items.
-Originally a shortening of the term "Web log," blog is no commonly used.
+It can be news, commentary, photos, video, or any combination of the above and other items.
+Originally a shortening of the term "Weblog," blog is no commonly used.

 board of directors, board of trustees

-Always lowercase internal elements of an organization when they have names that are widely used generic terms: the board of trustees for the university; Tacoma Art Museum's board of directors.
+Always lowercase internal elements of an organization when they have names widely used generic terms: the board of trustees for the university, Tacoma Art Museum's board of directors.
 Capitalize when using the full, official name: University of Puget Sound Board of Trustees; Puget Sound Board of Trustees.